 The results of the culture are there for all to see: the patterns on the pottery, the places of worship, the way a family home was set up.
 But they are remains, nothing more.

 Culture belongs to life itself.

 It can be a little difficult to draw the lines between culture and society.
 Both involve the way we live, both involve beliefs and systems, both are formed by groups of people.

-A society is a group of organisms which interact with one another.
+A society is a group of organisms that interact with one another.
 This might mean a school of fish, a flock of birds, a beehive, and so on.
 Human societies are similar, as they are groups of individuals who interact with one another, though not always directly.
-In human societies, however, the behaviour of the group is not just determined by survival, but by history, tradition, and expectation.
+In human societies, however, the behavior of the group is not just determined by survival, but by history, tradition, and expectation.

 Yet people living in a single society can have different cultures.
 So society and culture are not the same things – but they are linked.

 If culture is a pattern of people’s behavior, and if people live in societies, then, of course, they are going to be tied together at multiple points.